 Barbie Taylor Harding, PhD

-Barbie Taylor Harding received her doctorate in molecular biology from the University of London, U.K. She trained with Dr. Nicholas Dyson at Massachusetts General Hospital Cancer Center and Harvard Medical School, where her research focused on the molecular mechanisms underlying cancer development.
-She is currently in Dr. Wiedemeyer’s laboratory, where her research interests focus on how tumor-specific genetic alterations dictate response to targeted therapies in ovarian cancer.
+Taylor Harding received her doctorate in molecular biology from the University of London, U.K. She trained with Nicholas Dyson, PhD at Massachusetts General Hospital Cancer Center and Harvard Medical School, where her research focused on the molecular mechanisms underlying cancer development.
+She is currently in W. Ruprecht Wiedemeyer, PhD Laboratory, where her research interests focus on how tumor-specific genetic alterations dictate response to targeted therapies in ovarian cancer.

 Clinical Research Program Assistant

 Hernandez supports the biorepository and the Gilda Radner Hereditary Cancer Program.

 Jenkins Vogel attended medical school at The University of North Carolina at Chapel Hill.
 She thereafter completed a residency in Obstetrics and Gynecology at The University of Washington Medical Center in Seattle.
 She is currently a clinical and research fellow in Gynecologic Oncology at Cedars-Sinai/UCLA Medical Centers.
 At present, she is working in the Women's Cancer Program laboratory at the Samuel Oschin Cancer Center under the direction of Xiaojiang Cui, PhD investigating the role of FOXC1 in ovarian cancer metastasis and invasion.

 Yanli Jin, PhD

 Jin postdoctoral fellow, graduated with a PhD in cancer biology from Zhongshan School of Medicine, Sun Yat-sen University in Guangzhou, China.
 Jin works primarily with Xiaojiang Cui, PhD.

 Senior Research Project Advisor